 Our behaviour can negatively impact on our health

 At the same time our thoughts feelings and behaviours can lead to ill health.
-For example, when we feel negative we hunch our shoulders and slouch.
+For example, when we feel negative we tend to hunch our shoulders and slouch.
 Furthermore, anxiety leads us to slump our back and cross our arms over ourselves in an almost self protective way.

 Not only does this give out very negative body language, but this bad posture leads to aching shoulders, necks and backs.
 As a result we get muscle knots and tension headaches.
 In extreme cases curvature of the shoulders, neck and spine can occur.